Emilia Lanier theory of Shakespeare authorship: Other proponents

 A 2019 essay by reporter Elizabeth Winkler in The Atlantic argued that Shakespeare could have been a woman, and offered Lanier as a candidate, referencing Hudson.
 Winkler speculated that Lanier and poet Mary Sidney, and perhaps others, could have written Shakespeare's work together.
 The Atlantic noted that the essay had increased interest in Lanier's life and contemporary women's literary contributions, as well as "generated dissent, most notably the argument that the piece did not pay sufficient attention to the scholarly consensus that any case for anyone other than Shakespeare is conjectural."
 Author Jug Suraiya called the reactions "a blitzkrieg of bombastic male chauvinist outrage".
 Winkler commented in 2023 on the reactions to the essay that she had never been attacked like that as a writer.
 The reactions inspired her to write the book Shakespeare Was a Woman and Other Heresies (2023).

 The Atlantic also published comments on Winkler's piece by other writers.
-Shakespearean James S. Shapiro rejected the idea of Lanier's authorship as one of many similar ideas, saying that "it doesn’t follow that because Shakespeare wrote insightfully about women he was one, any more than it does that because Shakespeare saw so penetratingly into the minds of homicides like Macbeth and Claudius he was a murderer, too."
+Shakespearean James S. Shapiro rejected the idea of Lanier's authorship as one of many similar ideas, saying that "it doesn't follow that because Shakespeare wrote insightfully about women he was one, any more than it does that because Shakespeare saw so penetratingly into the minds of homicides like Macbeth and Claudius he was a murderer, too."
 Academic Phyllis Rackin said that while she was absolutely certain that women were involved in writing many plays performed in Shakespeare's theater, she was not convinced that there was another "true author" of his works.
 Biographer David Ellis said that while Lanier hardly has a "pole position" among Shakespeare authorship candidates, she has an advantage over Christopher Marlowe and Edward de Vere in that she didn't die several years before Shakespeare.

-Critic Noah Millman opined that "[Winkler's] motivation bears uncomfortably close comparison to that of Confederate sympathizer Mary Preston, who, impressed with the nobility of Othello's character, and unable to believe that a Moor could be so noble, 'corrected' the error she found in Shakespeare’s play, declaring, 'Othello was a white man!'"
-Biographer Jonathan Bate, in a review of Winkler's book, said that "You can find Bacon, de Vere and Emilia Bassano in Shakespeare not because any of them actually wrote the plays, but because Shakespeare was, as Ben Jonson recognised, the 'Soul of the Age'."
+Critic Noah Millman opined that "[Winkler's] motivation bears uncomfortably close comparison to that of Confederate sympathizer Mary Preston, who, impressed with the nobility of Othello's character, and unable to believe that a Moor could be so noble, 'corrected' the error she found in Shakespeare’s play, declaring, 'Othello was a white man!
+Bate, in a review of Winkler's book, said that "You can find Bacon, de Vere and Emilia Bassano in Shakespeare not because any of them actually wrote the plays, but because Shakespeare was, as Ben Jonson recognised, the 'Soul of the Age'."